-- Eleven-sample median.
-A bioassay test showing survival of less than 90 percent represents a violation of this effluent limit if five or more of the past ten or fewer bioassay tests show less than 90 percent survival. - Eleven-sample 90th percentile.
-A bioassay test showing survival of less than 70 percent represents a violation of this effluent limit if one or more of the past ten or fewer bioassay tests show less than 70 percent survival.
+• Three-sample median.
+A bioassay test showing survival of less than 90 percent represents a violation of this effluent limit if one or more of the past two bioassay tests show less than 90 percent survival.

+• Single-sample maximum.
+A bioassay test showing survival of less than 70 percent represents a violation of this effluent limit.